kcbighuge/SDCND-Vehicle-Detection-P5/README.md

 4. Finally, I constructed bounding boxes to cover the area of each blob detected.

-### Here are six test images with their heatmaps and bounding boxes:
+### Test images with their heatmaps and bounding boxes:

 ![alt text][image5]